railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_msword.rst

 What's more you can use the merge tool :menuselection:`Tools --> Merge documents` to insert data from Open ERP while you generate different business documents.

-So it's possible to create templates for a number of needs, such as proposals, business letters of agreement, or price requests.
+So you can create templates for a number of needs, such as proposals, business letters of agreement, or price requests.
 Each user can create his or her own document and use the plugin to obtain data from Open ERP.
 The plugin is very helpful for easily automating business actions.